RobiNN1/phpCacheAdmin/SECURITY.md

 Whether the dashboard is reachable by anyone else is therefore a deployment decision.
 Options that ship with it:

 - `authusers` - the built-in login page.
 Passwords can be `password_hash()` hashes.
 - `readonly` - blocks every destructive action and removes the consoles.
+See below for what it covers.
 - `console` - set it to `false` to remove the Redis and Memcached consoles on their own.
 - `redisoptions.blockedcommands` / `memcachedoptions.blockedcommands` - extra commands to refuse in the console.

+### What read-only mode covers

+`readonly` protects stored data – the keys and values in Redis, Memcached and APCu.
+Nothing that would write, edit, delete or import a key gets through, and the consoles are removed with it.

+It deliberately does not apply to the OPcache and Realpath dashboards.
+There is nothing to lose there: both hold a cache of what PHP already derived from files on disk, so clearing it only costs the recompiling or the stat call that fills it again on the next request.

+So "read-only mode did not stop me from resetting OPcache" is the documented behaviour, not a bypass.

 ### The consoles